creamlab/Cream_Code/Testing DAVID/Naturalness/readMe.md

 - /images : images use during the experiment
 - /sounds : audio presented to the participant.
 - /results : will contain one .csv file with each subject's results.
 - /trial\_files : will contain one .csv file for each subject.
-Each file is the list of randomized trials for the experiment.
+Each file is the list of randomised trials for the experiment.

 ## Inputs